Visit international museums with Drs Kaldenbach!

-During the last three decades I have often visited Düsseldorf, the luxury shopping extravaganza of Germany, I was there both in summer and in winter, perhaps more than 10 to 20 times.
+During the last four decades I have often visited Düsseldorf, the luxury shopping extravaganza of Germany, I was there both in summer and in winter, perhaps more than 10 to 20 times.
 The Christmas market is wonderful and full of atmosphere and wooden stalls with local food.

 Museumwise: The large Art Palace (Kunst Palast) by the river and the big bridge is well worth visiting.
 The museum architecture dates from the scary 1930s: is severe and all masculin.
 Interesting collections inside with Dusseldorf Academy school of painting and German expressionist painting.
 New modern wing (not situated on the river wing but the opposite wing on the city side) opened in 2011.
 M must-see